A new category of residential infrastructure

 Lower operational costs, grid arbitrage revenue, and amenities that run themselves — giving your board a sustainable financial future.

-A 10-rack Smart Vault deployment generates significant revenue and savings — making it one of the most financially sound community investments available.
+A vault deployment generates compute income, displaces operating costs, and delivers community amenities — making it one of the most thoroughly engineered community investments available.

 Ready to bring a Smart Vault to your development?